bactensor/collateral-contracts/README.md

 - **Manually Deny a Reclaim**
   - Identify the relevant `reclaimRequestId` (from `ReclaimProcessStarted` event, for example).
   - Use [`scripts/deny_reclaim.py`](scripts/deny_reclaim.py) (calling the contract's `denyReclaim(reclaimRequestId)`) before the deadline.
-  - Verify on-chain that the reclaim request is removed and the miner's `hasPendingReclaim` is reset to `false`.

 - **Manually Slash Collateral (With Care)**
-  - Confirm miner misconduct based on subnetwork rules (e.g., invalid blocks, spam, protocol violations).
-  - Use [`scripts/slash_collateral.py`](scripts/slash_collateral.py) (calling the contract's `slashCollateral(miner, slashAmount)`) to penalize the miner by reducing their staked amount.
-  - Verify the transaction on-chain and confirm the miner's `collaterals[miner]` value has changed.

-  - If a miner is found clearly violating subnet rules (e.g., invalid blocks, spam, coordinated cheating), you may initiate a manual slash.
+  - If a miner is found clearly violating subnet rules (e.g., collusion, ddos attack, ignoring small-stake validators, protocol violations), you may initiate a manual slash — but only when you can **provide clear, documented evidence**.
-  - However, this should be done only with evidence, and the `slashCollateral()` function requires a reference to an off-chain justification (such as a signed log, a validator dashboard link, or analysis script).
+  - **Ideally, build automated detection mechanisms** that flag and slash such behavior retroactively.
+Manual intervention should be rare, reserved for edge cases or before automation is fully deployed.
+  - Every manual slash must include a justification URL and checksum pointing to off-chain evidence (e.g., signed logs, validator dashboards, forensic analysis).
-  - Use [`scripts/slash_collateral.py`](scripts/slash_collateral.py) to submit a slash along with the reason URL and checksum.
+  - Use [`scripts/slash_collateral.py`](scripts/slash_collateral.py) to perform the slash and attach metadata.
   - Manual slashes must not be used casually — all such actions are on-chain and subject to public scrutiny.

 ### Recommended Validator Integration Guide (as used by ComputeHorde)